socketio/socket.io-website/docs/categories/01-Documentation/index.md

 So, in the best-case scenario, provided that:

-- the browser supports WebSocket ([97%](https://caniuse.com/#search=websocket) of all browsers in 2020)
+- the browser supports WebSocket ([97%](https://caniuse.com/#search=websocket) of all browsers in 2022)
 - there is no element (proxy, firewall, ...) preventing WebSocket connections between the client and the server

-you can consider the Socket.IO client as a "slight" wrapper around the WebSocket API.
+you can consider the Socket.IO client as a "light" wrapper around the WebSocket API.
 Instead of writing:

 ```js
 const socket = new WebSocket("ws://localhost:3000");